Jayasagar/py-machine-learning-labs/README.md

 ### Experiment lab implementations for Machine Learning algorithms!

+This project use `pipenv` project management build tool

+commands used:
+* pipenv --three: Which will make use of Python 3 version and created `Pipfile` to describe project like package.json in node world.

 ### Things to try
 * pylab : To plot the data
 * matplotlib : Python 2D plotting library